 The calculators on our website are provided for informational purposes only.
 Carter Bank & Trust and our affiliates disclaim any warranties, endorsement or representation, express or implied, related to these resources.

 *For our current interest rates, please contact one of our convenient branch locations.
-Visit our locations page to find the branch closest to you.
+Find the branch closest to you today.Schedule an Appointment

 Early withdrawal penalties may be imposed for early withdrawals.
 The interest rate and annual percentage yield may change.
 At our discretion, we may change the interest rate daily.
 Fees may reduce earnings.